diku-dk/futhark-book/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A Futhark library typically comprises a number of ``.fut`` files means
-to be ``include``ed by Futhark programs.
+to be ``include``-ed by Futhark programs.
 Libraries typically do not
 define entry points of the form required by ``futhark-test``.
 Indeed,
 it is not unusual for Futhark libraries to consist entirely of
 parametric modules and higher-order functions!
 These are not directly